 Sometimes, users do not realize the importance of some emails and may end up deleting such critical emails.

 Archiving tools allow recovering your entire mailbox for a given or all users into pst files so if a user looses his entire mailbox, it can be rebuilt from archives itself in the desired form.
+Users can also search emails from mail archive to retrieve back the emails.10.
+Electronic Discovery

 By archiving old data, you can understand information risk with comprehensive data mapping, manage the legal hold and conduct investigative search across billions of documents in seconds.
 Archiving captures file and message content, attachment information, and all metadata for faster, more accurate search results.
 Many archiving products leverage advanced e-discovery features, such as searching by full text key word and key phrase, word proximity, file size, format, data, sender, recipients, and more.

 Archiving tools allow you to search files or emails from the archive.
 With wide variety of search parameters possible, archiving tools help the management to search related content all across the organization without the need to depend on the user’s availability & acceptability to share the information.
-Especially with journalling enabled, it help search across the emails which might otherwise have been deleted by the user.
+Especially with journalling enabled, it help search across the emails which might otherwise have been deleted by the user.11.
+Compliance Requirements

 Compliance requirements for most organizations require retaining their data for long periods which could be 7 to 10 years depending on the industry and data types.
 Retaining the huge volumes of data on online storage and production databases has adverse effect as discussed above.
 Archiving gives an automated way to answer this.
 Archiving tools these days are compliant and certified by the various global records management standards.